jgomer2001/pipelines-plugin/README.md

 ## About development

-Once the work to get all of the pieces running is done, making changes to the plugin is rather straightforward: the Java code is in `src` directory and compilation is a matter of issuing `./gradlew compileJava`.
+Once the work to get all of the pieces running is done, making changes to the plugin is rather straightforward: the Java code is in `src` directory and compilation is a matter of issuing `./gradlew compileJava` at the root of the repo hierarchy.

 In package-based installations, OpenSearch log is found at `/var/log/opensearch/opensearch.log`.